Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-in-projects.md

 ## Make the API call

-To make an API call, we want to go ahead and use the `client` that we created.
-We'll go ahead and nest our call inside a helper function called `generate_greetings` that will take a character in as a parameter and then use the character's attributes to construct a prompt for our request body.
-This may look something like this:
+To make an API call, we'll create a helper function called `generate_greetings` that will take a `Character` in as a parameter.
+Then we'll use the `Character`'s attributes to construct a prompt for our request body.
+This may look something like:

 ```python
     def generate_greetings(character):